Robert Grafton (artist): Life and career

 He also completed three murals for the Illinois State Capitol including Agriculture, Industry, and Commerce.
 In 1915, he began creating portraits for the Saddle & Sirloin Club.
 After they had a fire in 1934, he painted 162 new portraits for them, making him the club's most prolific artist.

 From 1914 to 1918, Grafton spent some time in New Orleans, where he became an active member of their artistic community.
 There, he created collaborative murals with artist Louis Oscar Griffith, including "The Start" and "The Finish".
 The two artists set up a temporary studio in the St. Charles Hotel lobby, allowing passers-by to witness them painting.
 The commission of these murals by the St. Charles Hotel was likely a response to excitement surrounding the re-opening of the New Orleans Fair Grounds in 1915 (following the repeal of a Louisiana law against pari-mutuel gambling).

 In October 1919, Grafton's artwork was on exhibit along with pieces by artist Wayman Adams in the Public Art Gallery, in a show put on by the Richmond Art Association.
 It included 24 of his paintings, including portraits painted in New Orleans, figure pieces, and genre subjects from the old French Quarter.
 These paintings were taken by Grafton to Chicago afterward for a one-man show.
 In 1922, the St. Charles Hotel hosted an exhibition of Grafton's work, along with work by Griffiths.
 An illustrated catalogue and set of postcards were published in conjunction with it.
 Some of the paintings on show had also been displayed at the Thurber Art Galleries in Chicago in 1917.

 Grafton died in 1936 in Michigan City, Indiana.
-He leaves behind work in collections such as Iowa State University, the University of Wisconsin, Northwestern University, the New Orleans Museum of Art, and the Richmond Art Museum.
+He leaves behind work in collections such as Iowa State University, the University of Wisconsin, the New Orleans Museum of Art, and the Richmond Art Museum.